 When to use Airline Kiosks

-- Change their seats or flights
+- Change your seats or flights

-- Check in their bags or luggage
+- Check-in your bags or luggage

 - Report lost bags or luggage

 - Print your ticket receipts